 Message Size Limitations

-Exchange allows users to send messages that are far larger than those enabled by Outlook.
+Exchange allows users to send messages far larger than those enabled by Outlook.
 Individual messages in Outlook are limited to a total size of 20 MB, compared to 150 MB for Exchange users.
 However, keep in mind that huge files may be rejected by the recipient’s email client.

 Key Considerations when Choosing a Hosting Service